-The school’s Foundation Governors have a key role in evaluating, reviewing and monitoring the impact of the Spiritual Development policy.
+The school’s Foundation Governors have a key role in evaluating, reviewing and monitoring the impact of the Spiritual Development Audit.
 They regularly walk around the school, talking with children and adults, and assessing for themselves how all members of the school community have their spiritual needs met and developed.
 Their findings are reported to all governors, to the Headteacher and Senior Leadership Team, and to all school staff.

 The Foundation Governors check statutory requirements are satisfied, but also judge the school’s effectiveness by against the following judgement statements:

 Spiritually developed children and adults love and accept themselves and enjoy good relationships with each other.
 They grow in their sense of self through reflecting on their personal values, beliefs, experiences, strengths and weaknesses.
 They are confident to explore and ask questions about the values and beliefs of others, and develop respect for these.